Why You Should Definitely Consider a Boudoir Wedding Shoot

 When Should You Schedule a Boudoir Photo Shoot?

+Ideally, you want to do your boudoir photo shoot before the wedding.
 If you're spending time, energy and money on a prewedding wellness or beauty routine, you're welcome to wait until a week or so before your wedding to show off those glowing results (although, this depends on how much time you have or how stressed you are right before your day).
 Plus, a fun and pampering photo shoot is a good way to indulge and take a breather from wedding planning.
 Otherwise, take them whenever you'd like—one suggestion, though: Don't schedule your boudoir photo shoot for the morning of your wedding.
 Trust us, you'll have enough going on without adding an entirely separate photo session to your day-of timeline (and you won't want to feel rushed or look stressed in your sexy shots, right?).

 How Long Does a Session Typically Take?